osmphp/framework/doc/tutorials/01-hello-world.md

 ----------------------------------------

 You did it!
-Try to enter <http://127.0.0.1/dubysa/>  in browser address line and check if you see "Hello world!".
+Try to enter <http://127.0.0.1/osmphp/>  in browser address line and check if you see "Hello world!".
-If you do not see expected result, run [`php fresh`](../../php-development/dubysa-console-commands#php-fresh) in project directory.
+If you do not see expected result, run [`php fresh`](../../php-development/osmphp-console-commands#php-fresh) in project directory.

-We propose you to continue with learning Dubysa framework in the next tutorial ["Flat File Documentation Website"](../flat-file-documentation-website/).
+We propose you to continue with learning Osm framework in the next tutorial ["Flat File Documentation Website"](../flat-file-documentation-website/).